 Therefore hormone imbalances all feed off these now new compensated mechanisms that function as best they can, but will still produce symptoms because the scale (no pun intended) has been tilted.
 My philosophy is not just to help you feel better, but to work on who YOU are as an individual to correct those imbalances and bring the scale back to balance.
 Take off all those 'quick fixes', pharmaceutical or natural, and work on why, and help ensure it doesn't happen in the future.

 Oh, and I didn't say it would be easy.
 We could be correcting years, even decades of 'stuff'.
 And many times healing is two steps forward, one step back, but the good news is that all these lifestyle efforts double as prevention- and hormone balance.
-And if you'd like to get started on addressing all these things at once, let's start here, with my 9 free tips!
+And if you'd like to get started with some super simple tips, let’s get your plan!